Installing Baseboard, Remove And Replace Or Install New

 After you have the baseboard loose from the wall pry it away from the wall from the back.
 Do not push the pry bar but pull it towards you.
 This way you will not put pressure on the drywall which could push it in.

 After going through all the trouble of removing the base and cleaning it, giving it a nice coat of paint will really set off your new flooring.
 Try not to skimp on the quality of paint as it does take a lot of abuse over time.
-I like to use a semi gloss or high gloss paint.
-Oil paint is a lot more messy, but can give you a much more durable surface when dried.
+I like to use a semi gloss or high gloss latex paint.
+Oil paint is not used as much as in the past, and it needs to be cleaned with mineral spirits.

 Before painting wipe it down with a damp rag to remove dirt and dust.
 Using some sandpaper to smooth it down will also give it a newer look once painted.
 Don't use a sandpaper that is too rough as it will leave scratch marks.
 If the old paint has a high gloss you may need to prime it first with a high quality primer.